Auditions for the 2021-22 school year will be held virtually, May 17-22nd.

 Applicants will participate in a brief dance movement class as part of the audition.
 For the audition, wear a leotard, convertible tights, and ballet slippers.
 Spandex shorts/gym shorts and a close- fitting t-shirt may be worn.
 No skirts, leg warmers, costumes, or jeans.
 Feet may be bare.
 Loose-fitting clothing or jewelry should not be worn.
 Hair should be pulled away from the face and neck and securely pinned back.
 The audition process typically lasts about two hours.

 Bring your instrument.
 We provide a piano and a harp for these auditions and a snare drum for percussion auditions.
 Bring sheet music and be prepared to play one or two selections and one or two scales on your instrument.

-Be prepared to sing America (My Country ’Tis of Thee).
+Be prepared to sing a song of your choosing.
 Accompaniment will be provided.

 Each applicant must perform a memorized monologue (one character’s speech from a play) no more than two minutes in length or a poem approximately one-minute long.

 Previous experience is not required.
 Each applicant should bring examples of his/her artwork (drawings, paintings, sculpture, collage, etc.).
 Applicants should be prepared to discuss their artwork.
 Any experience working on performances, (e.g., plays, concerts, dance shows) may be included in the discussion.

 Students entering grades 6-8 should choose 12 examples of their artwork they particularly like.
 This could include drawings, paintings, ceramics, prints, weavings, metal, woodworking, or anything else made by hand in school or at home.
 Applicants should be prepared to discuss their artwork.
 They will also complete a drawing exercise during the audition.
 Materials will be provided.
 The audition may last up to two hours.